 - council tax.

-Check your tenancy agreement to see what you are responsible for.
+Check your tenancy agreement to see what bills you are responsible for.
+If you're arranging bills through an external provider, you may be required to inform your landlord if you're switching providers.

 Tip: You might want to set up a joint account for bills and get all housemates to set up a standing order so there isn’t pressure on one person to collect money.
-This helps to split costs equally.
+This helps to split costs equally and manage your monthly payments as a household.

-In some cases, rent includes bills, but you may still be asked to only use a certain amount of energy, water or broadband data.
-If you go over this you may be charged.
+In some cases, rent includes bills, but you may still be asked to only use a limited amount of energy, water or broadband data.
+If you go over this you may be charged, although the landlord isn't allowed to charge in excess of the cost of the bill.
+Check your tenancy agreement for terms such as 'fair usage' or similar.

 Important: If you do not pay the bills, services may be cut off and you will be charged to reconnect them.
 This will also affect your credit rating.
 If you are having difficulty paying your bills, get in touch with the utility company as soon as possible.
 They may be able to set you up on a payment plan.